obstschale/gitCS/README.md

 	* `git ls-files | xargs cat | wc -l`
 * outputs loc for each file & sum
 	* `git ls-files | xargs wc -l`

+### git branch-cleanup

+Do you find yourself staring at a mess when you type git branch.
+Cleanup after yourself with ease with this git alias.

+git branch-cleanup Will delete any local branches that have already been merged as well as prune remote branches that have been deleted from your origin repo.

+    !sh -c 'git branch --merged | grep -v master | xargs git branch -d && git remote prune origin'

 ## scripts